 Welcome to my website.
 I am a fourth-year Economics Ph.D. student at the University of Oregon.
 I am also a freelance economist at Vivid Economics, where I was an intern in the summer of 2020.

 I am interested in nearly everything related to economics but I focus on urban and environmental economics.
 My current research examines the spatial consequences of environmental policies such as carbon taxes and air quality monitoring.
 For coverage of a recent paper (with Mark Colas), see this article on the Federal Reserve Bank of Minneapolis’ website.
-At Vivid, I am part of a multi-discplinary team working to build an in-house global energy systems model – where I am leading the development of the demand side of the model.
+At Vivid, I am part of a multi-discplinary team working on developing a global energy systems model – where I am leading the development of the demand side of the model.

 I have taught a class on Urban Economics as the lead instructor at the University of Oregon and as well as an upper-division econometrics course.
 I have also TA’ed for a variety of courses ranging from principles of micro to Ph.D. macroeconomics.

 On a more personal note, I am a long-time cycling enthusiast.
 I am a (currently inactive) USA cycling category 2 road cyclist, and depending on the state of the COVID19 pandemic, may return to amateur road racing in 2021.
 I also enjoy many of the other outdoor amenities Oregon has to offer, such as skiing and hiking.